Aaron98990/ways-of-the-game/misconduct.md

 Things to avoid saying:
 - If you do X, I will do Y. (e.g. If you that again, I'll give you a yellow.
 Don't tie yourself.)
 - This is your only warning.
 (Don't tie yourself.)
+- This is the last play of the game.
+(Don't tie yourself.)

 Things to say:
 - X is not acceptable.
 Don't do it again.